Cogmed Working Memory Training

 Why choose to receive Cogmed Working Memory Training at NBI?

 NeuroBehavioral Institute is a Cogmed Qualified Practice.
-As a clinic specialized in Cognitive Behavioral Therapy, we understand the importance of utilizing cognitive-behavioral principles in the incorporation of any intervention.
-Therefore, we pride ourselves in only having doctoral-level practitioners (licensed psychologists) as Cogmed coaches.
+As a clinic specialized in Cognitive Behavioral Therapy (CBT), we understand the importance of utilizing cognitive-behavioral principles in the incorporation of any intervention.
 In addition to the level of training of our Cogmed coaches, we also emphasize in-office consultations, start-up sessions, and wrap-up sessions in order to provide a more thorough evaluation and to develop a better rapport with Cogmed users for the Coaching process.
 We also incorporate additional measures to assess outcome of the program.
-It is our belief that these three unique aspects of the Cogmed Working Memory Training program at NBI may optimize results.
+It is our belief that these unique aspects of the Cogmed Working Memory Training program at NBI may optimize results.

 If you would like to learn more information about the Cogmed Working Memory Training program at NBI, please contact our office at 954-217-1757.
-You can also learn more about the program from the following websites: www.cogmed.com, www.aboutworkingmemory.com
+You can also learn more about the program from the following website: www.cogmed.com.